-Here to Answer Your Legal Questions
+Here to Answer Your Legal Doubts

 Before speaking with your insurance company, it is best to talk to a lawyer at Sweet Lawyers.
 Remember, an insurance adjuster’s goal is to save money for the insurance company–they are not there to help you.
 Sweet Lawyers will always make sure your best interests are protected.

 Please let your attorney know so they can get a copy of your statement.
 Remember anything you say can be used against you, so it is best to let your attorney know ASAP so they can advise you about your next steps.